How to increase your Red Blood Cell (RBC) count?

 Your bone marrow continuously produces newer red blood cells to replace the ones that have reached the end of their lifespan (100-120 days).
 The rate at which production of RBCs occurs, highly depends on your diet.
 Therefore eating foods that are rich in certain nutrients will increase the production of RBC.

 The major Nutrients required for an optimum RBC production are Vitamin A, Iron, B-Vitamins, Folate and Copper.
+Lets study each one of them in detail.

 5 Tips to get enough Iron